Passion, expertise, experience.

 Ange Neil | Collaborator

 Ange is a passionate advocate and public speaker and has traveled across Alberta for the past eight years sharing their experience of adversity in various capacities and venues.
 Most recently, they have emceed and shared their first-hand experience at the Calgary Youth Prevent and End Homelessness Plan 2017 Refresh.
-Ange uses photography and the written word to document their recovery journey, inspire people to join in recovery, and find the light amidst the darkness: for more on Ange, check out AngeNeil.com.
+Ange uses photography and the written word to document their gender transition & recovery journey, inspire people to join in recovery, and find the light amidst the darkness: for more on Ange, check out AngeNeil.com.